Pre-contract, all construction contractors and sub-contractors should fully understand the contract terms.

 It is critical that before you sign on the dotted line, that you seek advice from an expert.
 Ensure they have reviewed the contract and advised you of the contractual implications you are signing up to.
 Not only does it give you peace of mind for the future – it could save you time, money and costly disputes further down the project.

 For many, it’s already been a long process tendering for the project so when it comes to the contract, all you want to do is sign and get ready for the job!
 Yet, what about the sub-clause you didn’t spot?
 The one where all your staff need to be DBS checked because you’re constructing a new school academy?

-There may be small clauses that seem trivial but could cost your business money, time and ultimately the contract itself if you are unable to deliver what was agreed.
+There may be small clauses that seem trivial.
+But they could cost your business money, time and ultimately the contract itself if you are unable to deliver your commitments.

 If you have a contract and need it reviewed, just call us on 01727 861 510 or email here to get an expert opinion.

-Alternatively, if you have a contract in place and have discovered a problem or dispute – our team can help resolve this for you.
+Alternatively, if you have a contract in place and have a problem or dispute, our team can help resolve this for you.
 Head straight to our dispute resolution advice pages now.